OfficeDev/office-js-docs-pr/docs/design/add-in-icons.md

 - For the Fresh style of perpetual Office 2013+, see [Fresh style icon guidelines for Office Add-ins](add-in-icons-fresh.md).

 > [!NOTE]
-> You must choose one style or the other and your add-in will use the same icons whether it is running in Microsoft 365 or perpetual Office.
+> You must choose one style or the other and your add-in will use the same icons whether it's running in Microsoft 365 or perpetual Office.

 ## See also